-Other times, cases take longer due to defense attorneys attacking and filing motions, or pushing issues to trial or preliminary hearings.
+Other times, cases take longer due to defense attorneys attacking and filing motions or pushing issues to trial or preliminary hearings.

 How Will I Know When Charges Have Been Filed Against Me?

-Depending on the circumstances of a case, how dangerous the prosecutor and the police have deemed a defendant, and the strength of the defense attorney's arguments, the police may show up at their house to arrest them, or make arrangements with their attorney to have them surrender themselves.
+Depending on the circumstances of a case, how dangerous the prosecutor and the police have deemed a defendant, and the strength of the defense attorney's arguments, the police may show up at their house to arrest them or make arrangements with their attorney to have them surrender themselves.

-Despite the fact that polygraph tests can be unreliable and are not inadmissible in court, they can be helpful under certain circumstances.
+Even though polygraph tests can be unreliable and are not inadmissible in court, they can be helpful under certain circumstances.